Brain-Mapping-Lab/FROST/README.md

 ![](images/Programmers.png)

-Once Arduino Bootloader is loaded into the microcontroller, FROST is ready to be used as a standard Arduino and programmed by the Arduino IDE via USB.
+Once the Arduino Bootloader is loaded into the microcontroller, FROST is ready to be used as a standard Arduino and programmed by the Arduino IDE via USB.

 ---